 You need an appointment to see one of our Advisors.
 You can phone us to make an appointment on 029 2036 8888 option 2.

-The Advice Team delivers support through two projects:
+The Advice Team delivers support through:

 Advocacy in the Vale of Glamorgan

 Diverse Cymru provides a free and independent advocacy service for disabled users of Adult Social Services who are residents in the Vale of Glamorgan.

 How the service works

 You will be able to gain access to an advocate who is non-judgemental, respectful of your needs, views and experiences, and who will listen, provide choices, represent and empower you.

 Your advocate will assist you to gather relevant information and explain options available to you so that you can make your own choices and decisions.

 We will act only on your instructions and will not take any action against your wishes.
 You can instruct your advocate to write letters, talk to people on the telephone or face-to-face on your behalf.
 Your advocate can support you to advocate for yourself or represent you at meetings, including the ones with authorities.